julianschill/klipper-led_effect/docs/LED_Effect.md

 Cutoff keeps the original fixed-range behaviour.
 This requires a heater (a plain temperature sensor has no target).

+If the Cutoff (Hot Temperature) is set to a value below `0`, the hot temperature is not fixed either: it is captured from the current temperature at the moment the effect is (re)enabled and used as the top — the mirror image of a negative Effect Rate.
+This is meant for cool-down: combined with a fixed cold-temperature floor, the gauge starts full at whatever temperature the cooling began and empties down to the floor as the heater cools, without hard-coding a temperature.
+A positive Cutoff keeps the original fixed-range behaviour.
+This requires a heater.

 If the Effect Rate (Cold Temperature) is set to a value below `0`, the cold temperature is not fixed: it is captured from the current temperature at the moment the effect is enabled, and re-captured every time the effect is